Botox- Not Only a Cosmetic Treatment for Wrinkles

 Headaches are one of the oldest infirmities known to humankind, and many treatment options have been created and tested throughout the years.
 Typically, treatments for headaches and migraines fall into four categories: medication, non-invasive techniques, lifestyle adaptation, and surgery.
 Migraines and recurrent headaches are debilitating and can greatly affect a patient’s quality of life, and ability to complete everyday tasks such as attending work or school.

-Plastic and Reconstructive surgeons at the Institute for Advanced Reconstruction have been successfully treating migraine headaches and other headache conditions, such as Occipital Neuralgia with Botox for many years.
-Botox works by blocking muscle contraction while in turn relaxing or freezing the muscles temporarily.
-In regions of “trigger points,” nerves are believed to be compressed or irritated by certain muscle contraction.
+Plastic and reconstructive surgeons at the Institute for Advanced Reconstruction have been successfully treating migraine headaches and other headache conditions, such as Occipital Neuralgia, with Botox for many years.
+Botox works by blocking muscle contraction while, in turn, relaxing or freezing the muscles temporarily.
+In regions of “trigger points,” nerves are believed to be compressed or irritated by certain muscle contractions.
 By relaxing the muscles in the area or areas of compression, the source of nerve irritation is resolved, and the resulting migraine or headache will be reduced or eradicated.
-Our surgeons recommend getting Botox treatments for migraines about every 12 weeks for best results.
+Our surgeons recommend getting Botox treatments for migraines about every 12 weeks for the best results.

 Our surgeons have seen great success in this surgery for patients with occipital neuralgia, with most having their headaches eliminated entirely.
 Our doctors have proudly performed this surgery since 2005.

-To learn more about our treatments available for headaches, migraines and Occipital Neuralgia, please call us at 1-855-580-6060 or visit: https://www.advancedreconstruction.com/nerve-surgery/headaches/occipital-neuralgia-headaches/
+To learn more about our treatments available for headaches, migraines, and Occipital Neuralgia, please call us or request an appointment today!